 Wrap the dough in plastic wrap.
 It is a good idea to use a couple of layers, to make sure that no air gets at the dough and causes it to dry out.
 When wrapped like this, your dough should stay fresh in the fridge for up to a week.
 It’s not a good idea to let it sit for any longer than that.
 If you don’t plan on making your pizza within this time, you should put the dough in the freezer.

 Freezing Your Pizza Dough

 If you are not going to use your pizza dough within a week of making or buying it, it is a good idea to put it in the freezer until you are ready to use it.
-This is going to let you have the dough for up to six months, or even longer if you don’t have any freezer burn.
+This is going to let you have the dough for up to three months, or even longer if you don’t have any freezer burn.
 Again, make sure that your dough is very well wrapped.

 You might even want to use a food sealer machine to make sure that absolutely no air comes into contact with the dough; this is going to help it stay fresher longer, even in the freezer.
 You can also do this with the pizza dough you put in the fridge, and it will stay fresh for a couple of extra days.

 Have a look here for our step by step guide on how to defrost pizza dough.